 2. Mini DisplayPort to HDMI Adapter

-Some laptops, particularly older models, may feature Mini DisplayPort or Thunderbolt ports instead of HDMI.
-In this case, you can use a Mini DisplayPort to HDMI adapter to connect your laptop to your TV, allowing you to transmit audio and video signals over HDMI.
+Older laptops sometimes have Mini DisplayPort or Thunderbolt ports instead of HDMI.
+In this case, a Mini DisplayPort to HDMI Adapter would be the solution to hook your laptop to your TV so that there is a transmission of audio and visual signals over HDMI.

 3. VGA Connection (Limited Functionality)